gitrdm/ranked_programming/README.md

 ### Ranked Programming

 This library implements a programming model based on these principles.
 Expressions can have ranked choices, which normally return one value (with a rank of 0) but can exceptionally return another (with a rank of 1 or higher).
-The final rank of a result represents the number of exceptions that had to occur for that result to be produced.

-**Advanced Capabilities:**
-- **C-Representation Framework**: Kern-Isberner's formalism for structured knowledge bases
-- **Constraint-Based Reasoning**: SMT-powered constraint solving for ranking networks
-- **Belief Propagation**: Efficient inference in large ranking networks using Shenoy's algorithm
-- **Causal Discovery**: Automatic discovery of causal relationships from ranking data
-- **Hybrid Integration**: Seamless combination of constraint networks and c-representations
-- **Scalable Architecture**: Handles complex networks with message passing and caching
-- **Theoretical Rigor**: Complete implementation of Spohn's Ranking Theory

 **Key Features:**
 - **Theoretical Foundation**: Explicit implementation of Spohn's Ranking Theory with κ (disbelief), τ (belief), and conditional ranks